 - Set your Scholar Preferences.
 Click "Scholar Preferences" in the upper right (click the gear).
-Type "University of Minnesota" in the "Library Links" box and click "Find Library."
+Select "Library Links."
+Type "University of Minnesota" and search.
 Select "University of Minnesota - FindIt@U of M Twin Cities."
 Click "Save Preferences."
-Learn more
+Learn more.

-Tip: The Findit does not work if the item is a book--instead search the Books tab to see if we own it.
+Tip: The Findit does not work if the item is a book--instead search MNCAT Discovery to see if we own it.

 Just like Google, Google Scholar uses web-crawling robots to collect results including journal articles, citations, theses, pre-prints and more.
 Materials come from academic publishers, professional societies, pre-print repositories, Universities, legal opinions, patents and more.
 Google Scholar is a useful as a tool for research, especially for interdisciplinary topics.
 However, we also recommend using article databases provided by the University of Minnesota Libraries as you will find high-quality, scholarly materials that aren't available through Google Scholar.